Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 - Squamish Scenic Twilight Float (for something tamer)

-If day-tripping it seems like too much of a chore, you can always stay at one of many Squamish accommodations.
+If day-tripping seems like too much of a chore, you can always stay at one of many Squamish accommodations.

 Booking.comSave this image on Pinterest for future use: